1949 Open Championship

 The 1949 Open Championship was the 78th Open Championship, held 6–9 July at Royal St George's Golf Club in Sandwich, Kent, England.
 Bobby Locke of South Africa won the first of his four Open titles in a 36-hole playoff, twelve strokes ahead of runner-up Harry Bradshaw of Ireland.
 It was the first playoff at the Open since 1933.

 This edition was originally scheduled for Royal Cinque Ports, but it was flooded in early 1949 and the venue was switched to Royal St George's.
 Royal Cinque Ports was retained as a venue for one of the qualifying rounds.

 Qualifying took place on 4–5 July, Monday and Tuesday, with 18 holes at Royal St. George's and 18 holes at Royal Cinque Ports.
 The number of qualifiers was limited to a maximum of 100, and ties for 100th place did not qualify.
 Bradshaw led the qualifiers scoring 139 with Locke next at 140; the qualifying score was 154 and 96 players advanced.
-The total prize money was increased fifty percent, from £1,000 to £1,500.
+The total prize money was increased fifty per cent, from £1,000 to £1,500.
 The winner received £300 with £200 for second, £100 for third, £75 for fourth, £50 for fifth and then £20 each for the next 35 players.
 The £1,500 was completed with a £15 prize for winning the qualification event and four £15 prizes for the lowest score in each round.
 For the first time a silver medal was awarded to the first amateur.

 In the opening round on Wednesday, Jimmy Adams led with 67.
 Locke entered as the favorite, but was in a tie for fourth place, despite taking seven at the 14th, cutting his tee shot out of bounds.
 After the second round on Thursday, Sam King had the lead on 140, Adams dropping back after a 77.
 At the 5th hole, Bradshaw's ball finished in a broken beer bottle; he decided to play it, getting the ball clear but dropping a shot on the hole.
 The maximum number of players making the cut after 36 holes was again set at forty, and ties for 40th place did not make the cut.
 With eleven players tied for 32nd place at 148, the cut was 147 (+3) and a record low 31 players advanced to the final two rounds.